Study environment - Industrial Design - Master's Programme (2 years)

 - a large collection of state-of-the-art 2D and 3D, and ergonomi software.

 Industrial Design’s student society is called Leonardo.
-It is named after the universal genius Leonardo da Vinci who mastered art, aesthetics and technology, and thus is the ideal for a master in technology in industrial design.
-The society arranges social activities such as film nights, exercise and parties.
-And also academic arrangements afte hours such as nude drawing and academic speeches.
+The society is named after the universal genius Leonardo da Vinci who mastered art, aesthetics and technology, and thus is the ideal for a Master in technology in Industrial Design.